-At every level of the spine the nerves will exit through a small canal.
-This canal is called the foramen or foraminal canal.
-Foraminal stenosis is a narrowing of this canal.
+At every level of the spine, nerve roots branch off the spinal cord and exit the spinal column through small canals.
+Each of these canals is called an intervertebral foramen or foraminal canal, and foraminal stenosis is a narrowing of this canal.

 Constriction of the nerve roots leaving the spine in the foraminal canal is typically caused by bone spurs, a herniated or bulging disc, arthritis or ligament thickening.
-Foraminal Stenosis can also be caused by enlargement of a joint (the uncinate process) in the spinal canal.
+Foraminal stenosis can also be caused by enlargement of a joint (the uncinate process of a vertebra) in the spinal canal.

-The most common cause of radicular pain is sciatica (pain that radiates along the sciatic nerve – down the back of the thigh and calf into the foot).
+The most usual cause of radicular pain is sciatica (pain that radiates along the sciatic nerve that runs down the buttocks, along the back of the thigh and calf and into the foot).

-Send us your MRI or CT scan for a complimentary review by our physicians.
-A Patient Coordinator will contact you to discuss your condition(s) and what treatment may be effective.
-This review is at no cost to you, with no obligation and is kept completely confidential between you and the Laser Spine Institute staff.
+Send your MRI or CT scan to Laser Spine Institute for a complimentary review by one of our orthopedic experts.
+A Patient Care Coordinator will contact you to discuss your condition(s) and what treatment may be effective.
+This review is at no cost to you, with no obligation and is kept completely confidential between you and the staff at Laser Spine Institute.